zephyrproject-rtos/zscilib/doc/arm_asm_primer.md

 # ARM Assembly Primer

-While it's impossible to give a meaningful overview of ARM Assembly in a single brief document, this primer aims to serve as a crash course or reminder of some of the key concepts in ARM Thumb or Thumb-2 assembly language programming.
+While it's impossible to give a meaningful overview of ARM assembly in a single brief document, this primer aims to serve as a crash course or reminder of some of the key concepts in ARM Thumb or Thumb-2 assembly language programming.